LeonTrii/Playground/README.md

 # Small projects

-Hello these are some of the small projects I completed :D
+Hello, these are some of the small projects I completed.
+Please take a look :D

 I decided to organize everything by year.